 When the adherend fails before the adhesive, it ensures a cohesive failure of the substrate.
 This substrate is supposed to indicate excellent adhesion.
 However, cohesive failure occurs when a fracture allows a layer of adhesive to remain on both surfaces.

 Reasons for Adhesive Failure

 We have already known the signs and types of adhesive failure.
 To understand adhesive failure completely, we should also see why it happens.
 There are a good number of reasons for adhesive failure.
-Among them following four are the most common and often create adhesive failure.
+The following four are the most common among them and often create adhesive failure.

 A contaminated surface creates adhesive failures.
 In such cases, the most common contamination can be grease, oil, or other contaminants.
 Therefore, before applying the adhesive, it is essential to ensure the surface is clean and adequately prepared.
 Surface treatment in this situation may include various cleaning and abrasion treatment methods.

 Improper installation of adhesive may create adhesive failure.
 In this case, you must ensure the consistency of the mixture.
 You should mix the correct amount of elements to get the optimal bond strength.
 On the other hand, you should apply adhesive in proper proportion.
 Too much or too little glue may also create adhesive failure.